-(f) Fixed assets and depreciation
+(g) Fixed assets and depreciation

-Fixed assets are stated in the balance sheet at cost less accumulated depreciation and impairment losses (note (g)(ii)).
+Fixed assets are stated in the statement of financial position at cost less accumulated depreciation and impairment losses (note (h)).

 Subsequent expenditure relating to a fixed asset that has already been recognised is added to the carrying amount of the asset when it is probable that future economic benefits, in excess of the originally assessed standard of performance of the existing asset, will flow to the Branch.
 All other subsequent expenditure is recognised as an expense in the period in which it is incurred.